arnavrneo/Nifty50-Data-Engineering/README.md

 - **Analytics Bucket**
     - This bucket contains the data in the consumption-ready format.
-    - This bucket has S3 events which send the notification to the **SQS** queue of Snowflake AWS account whenever a pattern is matched.
+    - This bucket has S3 events which send the notification to the **SQS** queue of Snowflake (AWS based) account whenever a pattern is matched.
     - ![](assets/s3_analytics_noti.png)

 3) The Snowpipes created in Snowflake pick-up the notification from the SQS and then ingest the data into the staging area and eventually to the tables created in the **DEV** schema.

 ![](assets/three.png)

 4) The **PROD** schema consists of various views on the **DEV** schema.
-This project uses *normal views* but *materialized views* can be used for increasing efficiency and speed but as  *materialized views* are enterprise-only, *normal views* are implemented for keeping this project under free tier.
+This project uses *normal views* but *materialized views* can be used for increased efficiency and speed but as  *materialized views* are enterprise-only, *normal views* are implemented for keeping this project under free tier.

 5) The analytics dashboard is built using **Streamlit**.
 There are two versions of dashboard for keeping the **dev** and **prod** environments different.